-In honour of International Women’s Day, ONE is releasing its second Poverty is Sexist report.
+In honor of International Women’s Day, ONE is releasing its second Poverty is Sexist report.
 Why?
 Because as we talk about the importance of gender equality around the world, we cannot leave women in the developing world out of the conversation.

 We know that poverty and gender equality go hand in hand; women born in poor countries are significantly worse off than their counterparts in richer countries, and in every sphere they are hit harder by poverty than men.
 But we also know that investments targeted towards girls and women pay dividends and lift everyone out of poverty more quickly.

-This year in our report, we take a closer look at health and nutrition for a couple of reasons: First, because ensuring that women have access to proper nutrition and healthcare is essential for their overall wellbeing and thriving; and secondly, because there are two key moments that must be capitalised on this year to increase funding for global nutrition and health programs.
+This year in our report, we take a closer look at health and nutrition for a couple of reasons: First, because ensuring that women have access to proper nutrition and healthcare is essential for their overall wellbeing and thriving; and secondly, because there are two key moments that must be capitalized on this year to increase funding for global nutrition and health programs.

 The importance of nutrition for human, social, and economic development cannot be overstated.
 Good nutrition is critical during the first years of a child’s life, as it has profound impacts on both physical and mental development.
 Malnutrition is the underlying cause of 45% of all deaths in children under 5 years of age.
-In August, the Nutrition for Growth II summit is taking place in Rio de Janeiro, Brazil, and brings with it the opportunity to raise historic funds new and additional funds for global nutrition programs.
+In August, the Nutrition for Growth II summit is taking place in Rio de Janeiro Brazil, and brings with it the opportunity to raise historic funds new and additional funds for global nutrition programs.
 Governments from around the world must step up and help fill the gap in funding for these lifesaving programs.

-99% of all maternal deaths occur in developing countries.
+Ninety-nine percent of all maternal deaths occur in developing countries.
 Every day around the world, approximately 830 women die from preventable causes related to pregnancy and childbirth.
 HIV/AIDS disproportionately affects women and girls; girls account for 74% of all new HIV infections among adolescents in Africa.
 And when it comes to malaria, around 20% of all still-births in sub-Saharan Africa are associated with a woman contracting malaria during pregnancy.
 The Global Fund to fight AIDS, TB and Malaria is holding a three-year replenishment fund this year, and needs to raise $13 billion to continue providing support for lifesaving programs that address health risks such as these.
 The Global Fund is the single largest funder of the fight against TB and malaria, and has built into its strategy a priority for targeting investments in programs that benefit girls and women.